ArnaudLoos/opennic-query/README.md

 ## Requirements

-This program uses subprocess.run() which requires Python 3.5 or later Requires Namebench be installed - https://code.google.com/archive/p/namebench/downloads
+This program uses subprocess.run() which requires Python 3.5 or later

+Requires Namebench be installed - https://code.google.com/archive/p/namebench/downloads

 ## Testing

-Has been test to work on macOS Sierra
+Has been tested to work on macOS Sierra